Move over Indian Matchmaking and make way for Zoya Akhtar’s new show on Amazon Prime, Made in Heaven.

-No surprise here that Zoya Akhtar, the director of many Bollywood hits including; Zindagi Na Milegi Dobara, Gully Boy and Dil Dhadakne Do, produced yet another hit series.
+There's no surprise here that Zoya Akhtar, the director of many Bollywood hits including Zindagi Na Milegi Dobara, Gully Boy and Dil Dhadakne Do, produced yet another hit series.

-It’s a satire centered on the wedding planning business for the uber-rich.
-It highlights the hypocrisies, prejudice and backwards-thinking mindsets of India’s most affluent.
+The series is centered on the wedding planning business for the uber-rich.
+It highlights the hypocrisies, prejudice and the backwards-thinking of India’s most affluent.
 Each episode follows a different family amid their conflicts.

 The functioning of the patriarchy is demonstrated in the show through the actions of the male characters.

-The men in the show tend to direct their rage towards women, demonstrating the multitude of ways women are conditioned to appease to male entitlement.
+The men in the show tend to direct their rage towards women, demonstrating the many ways South Asian women are conditioned to appease to male entitlement.

-If you thought Sima Taparia from Mumbai was your worst nightmare, in one episode of Made in Heaven, an Indian man based in America, holds a pageant to find himself a wife.
+If you thought Sima Taparia from Mumbai was your worst nightmare, in one episode of Made in Heaven, an Indian man located in America holds a pageant to find himself a wife.

-That’s just one example of how Zoya Akhtar, the writer and director, directly addresses the current socio political realities of India, specifically ones that no longer fit in mainstream narratives.
+That’s just one example of how Akhtar highlights the current social realities of India that no longer fit in mainstream narratives.

-The main character named Tara, was an “outsider” that married rich but continues to struggle with her inner conflict on where she fits in.
+In the series, the main character named Tara, was an “outsider” that married rich but continues to struggle with her inner conflicts about where she fits in.
 In the show, she puts up the false pretence of pretending to be rich while feeling exhausted by it.

 However, despite her own struggles she never hesitates to advocate for the rights of her employees and her female clients, even when it goes against the families’ demands.